 The Government of Ontario as well as many other provinces are driven by the vision of strengthening Ontario’s economic advantage but the provinces pride themselves in having the highest engineering and professional standards and capabilities.
 They position themselves as already having the best workforce to which immigrants must match up to maintain the provinces competitive advantage.
 As a result highly educated and experienced migrant workers from other parts of the world lose their credentials upon landing in Canada and are subjected to many hurdles that have to be crossed in order to be able to practice engineering or other professions in Canada.
 These hurdles have been so difficult, for instance for the immigrants who hold high level skills and experience in engineering and who have come to Canada since 1986 that only less than 15% of them are currently practicing as professional engineers.

 While CAPE has begun to identify innovative ways to help all immigrant professionals, its focus until 2011 has been on the engineering profession.
-This profession is the focus of this section of our offerings.
+This profession is used to illustrate the focus of this section of our offerings.

 The practice of professional engineering in Canada as defined in the Professional Engineers Act and comprises: